AdobeDocs/experience-manager-cloud-service.en/help/onboarding/onboarding-journey/assign-team-members-aem-cloud-service.md

 ## What’s Next {#whats-next}

 The users that you assigned to AEM as a Cloud Service product profiles are now ready to learn how to access Author and get familiar with authoring pages in AEM as a Cloud Service.
-You should follow the path, by next reviewing the document Learning Path for AEM Users.
+You should follow the path, by next reviewing the document Learning Path for AEM Users or Learning Path for Developers and Deployment Managers.

 ## Additional Resources {#additional-resources}